 In Genesis, God spoke the world into being.
 In the New Testament, we have “In the beginning was the Word.”
 We are given these imaginative truths that speech or sound has formative power, bringing substance into being and that, “The Word,” or “Logos” has always been.
 We also find in Shelley’s epic play, Prometheus Unbound, that Prometheus, a demigod who stole fire from the gods also “gave man speech, and speech created thought, which is the measure of the universe” (II.iv.72-73).
 What these two sources suggest is that language is a mediator between humanity and divinity.

-Language is what separates us from the other sentient beings, not only in its ability to simply communicate information or feelings, but also through its many subtle and nuanced layers (rhythms, sounds, evoked images, and associations), language creates meaning and, thus, thought.
-In this way, language can build and expand our consciousness and conscience.
+Language is what separates us from the other sentient beings, animals--not only in its ability to simply communicate information or feelings, but also through its many subtle and nuanced layers (rhythms, sounds, evoked images, and associations), language creates meaning and, thus, thought.
+In this way, language can build and expand consciousness and conscience.

-I loved Saturday confessions, not for the act of confession itself, but before and after sitting quietly in the darkened church.
+I loved Saturday confessions, not for the act of confession itself, but before and after it, sitting quietly in the darkened church.
 Each sound echoed through the gaunt space.
 In the presence of the figure on the cross, the somber saints on the side alters and silent angels in paintings on walls and ceiling, there was something strangely familiar.
 I felt at home in wonder, which the Greeks tell us is the beginning of wisdom.

 I listened on Sundays, Holy Days and at funerals to the liturgies, prayers and hymns.
-I recall my first apprehension of the spiritual—being lifted above the ordinary, although I couldn't not have put that feeling into words back then, but it did come through words in one of the Latin prayers that was about the power of the word.
+I recall my first apprehension of the spiritual—being lifted above the ordinary, although I couldn't have put that feeling into words back then, but it did come through words in one of the Latin prayers that was about the power of the word.
 Once heard, it reverberated through and in me (and still does): Dómine, non sum dignus, ut inters sub tectum meum, sed tantum dic verbo et sanábitur anima mea.
 We also recited it in English:

 Oh, Lord I am not worthy that thou should come under my roof.
 Only say the word and my soul will be healed.